 Videos

-Videos are an excellent method of showcasing the individuals and personalities that are behind the brand.
-This helps make your brand look more approachable.
-There are various ways that this video content can be implemented while in the awareness stage.
+Videos are the best way to showcase the people and personalities that are behind your brand.
+This helps make your brand look more approachable and human.
+There are various ways that this video content can be implemented in the awareness stage.
 Some of these include:

 Infographics

-Using infographics during the awareness stage is seen as the perfect type of content for this stage in the buyer’s journey.
-This is because these infographics are easy to digest and can be shared very easily.
+Using infographics during the awareness stage is the perfect type of content for this stage of the buyer’s journey.
+These infographics are easy to digest and can be shared very easily.
 Not to mention, these infographics are great for potential customers who have short attention spans.
-These infographics should incorporate key ideas, statistics, and points.
+Infographics should incorporate key ideas, statistics, and points.

 Social Media

-The main goal of using social media marketing is to develop a community with your brand being its center.
-However, this can be a little challenging because it requires an immense amount of creativity and quirkiness to be successful.
+The main goal of using social media marketing is to develop a community around your brand.
+However, this can be a little tricky because it requires an immense amount of creativity and quirkiness to be successful.
 Taking a unique approach to showcasing your product or services is what’s going to set you apart from others and help build a community.

 The Bottom Line

-The awareness stage of the buyer’s journey is something that can’t be overlooked or completely ignored.
-This is because setting up the awareness stage is going to be the foundation that affects the way the rest of the stages of the buyer’s guide play out.
+The awareness stage of the buyer’s journey is something that shouldn’t be overlooked or completely ignored.
+The awareness stage is going to be the foundation that affects the way the rest of the stages of the buyer’s journey play out.

-For this reason, extensive research needs to be conducted when establishing the strategies required to make your targeted audience aware of your brand and its products or services.
-These tactics can help determine the type of content that would be best appropriate for making these prospective clients aware of your business.
-These strategies then need to be integrated into the content creation in order to achieve the goal of generating leads and increasing website conversions.
+This is why extensive research needs to be conducted when establishing the strategies required to make your targeted audience aware of your brand and its products or services.
+These tactics can help determine the type of content that would be best for making your prospective clients aware of your business.
+These strategies then need to be integrated into your content creation in order to achieve the goal of generating leads and increasing website conversions.